EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ### US state taxes

-Don't forget to file a part-year resident state tax return for the year in which you leave the US.
+Don't forget to file a state tax return for the year in which you leave the US.
 State taxes are typically friendlier than federal taxes and will only tax your income sourced from that state, but may not necessarily honor federal tax treaties and totalization agreements, if the situation ever arises.

+For many states, you will file a part-year resident or equivalent return, and you won't have to file in future years if you don't have income from that state.
+For some "sticky" states (notoriously including California), however, it isn't so simple.
+Their residency rules may require you to "prove" to the state that you are no longer a resident by showing that your primary home, driver's license, bank account, voter registration, etc. is no longer in that state.
+Absent such proof, you will be taxed as a resident and will have to figure out the state's tax rules about foreign income.

 ### US taxes for nonresident aliens